 In many insurance departments, there are consumer assistance resources dedicated specifically to health insurance.
 These areas may have more extensive complaint information, and the complaint information in most states will be supplemented by external review information.
 At the same time, however, the relevant financial statement information will be more fragmented, because this market uniquely comprises companies filing on all three types of annual statement Blanks.
 In addition, self-insured employers (which are exempt from state regulation) provide a substantial proportion of health coverage and consumers are not always aware that this coverage is not insurance.
 The Health Insurance Portability and Accountability Act (HIPAA) and Employee Retirement Income Security Act (ERISA) play a unique role in this area of coverage and there are also significant state-to-state variations in laws regulating access to individual coverage, mandated benefits and individual and small group rating practices.
 Property/Casualty Insurance

 Personal lines property/casualty coverage is another key focus of consumer assistance and complaint resolution programs.
-Because a high proportion of consumer concerns in these lines of business relate to claims and to policy termination; often the two go together.
-This is a dynamic market with many emerging issues, such as the use of credit scoring in underwriting and rating.
-Other issues include concerns raised by consumer advocates that some companies may be using underwriting guidelines that have the effect of limiting the availability or quality of insurance to certain groups.
-There are significant state-to-state variations in property/casualty lines of business.
+A high proportion of consumer concerns in these lines of business relate to claims and to policy termination, andoften the two go together.
+This is a dynamic market with many emerging issues.
+There are also significant state-to-state variations in property/casualty lines of business.
 Many of the variations in the liability insurance markets reflect variations in the underlying substantive laws giving rise to the liability exposure.
 This is especially true for automobile insurance, where several states have modified the traditional tort law for automobile collisions with some form of “no-fault” coverage.

 Life Insurance